rescript-association/bs-list-benchmark/README.md

+# BuckleScript List Benchmark

 This benchmark demonstrates how to optimize list iteration speed in all major JS engines by tweaking the internal runtime representation.

 As for right now, the expression `let myList = ["a", "b", "c"]` is compiled to following JavaScript:

 ```
 var myList = /* :: */[